bbauska/Coursera-Bootstrap/readme.md

 something that you should learn in order tor reduce the size of your image files.

-To do that, I\'m going to install this imagemin node module as a global module.
+To do that, I&apos;m going to install this imagemin node module as a global module.

-I type in sudo, since I\'m using a Mac, npm -g install imagemin-cli, and then install this node module.
+I type in sudo, since I&apos;m using a Mac, npm -g install imagemin-cli, and then install this node module.

 Sometimes on a Mac, some of the imagemin plugins do not get installed correctly.
-So that\'s why I\'m giving these additional flags to the command, they\'re saying \--unsafe-perm=true and \--allow-root.
+So that&apos;s why I&apos;m giving these additional flags to the command, they&apos;re saying \--unsafe-perm=true and \--allow-root.

 Once that installation is complete, let me set up a script in order to do that magnification of my images.

-Going to package.json again, I\'m going to set up the next script here.
+Going to package.json again, I&apos;m going to set up the next script here.

-I would say imagemin is the script name that I\'m going to do, and I would say imagemin.
+I would say imagemin is the script name that I&apos;m going to do, and I would say imagemin.

 And then since all my images are in the img folder, I would say img/\*,